NxPKG/khulnasoft-docs/content/cache/how-to/edge-browser-cache-ttl/create-page-rules.md

 ## Edit existing page rules

-1. Log in to your Cloudflare dashboard.
+1. Log in to your Khulnasoft dashboard.
 2. Select the domain where you want to edit your page rule.
 3. Select **Rules**.
 4. In the **Page Rules** tab, locate the rule to edit.